joseph-greiner/tridex_mods/README.md

  Optional physically adjustable carriages that supports CW2 and Stealtherburner compatible hardware.

 ## Docs
  frame_and_rails_calc.ods: An easier to understand Tridex frame, rails, and belt calculator.
-Includes Misumi order numbers for extrusions. parametric_panels.FCStd: Parametric FreeCAD document that scales the panels for selected bed and parking sizes.
+Includes Misumi order numbers for extrusions.<br>
+ parametric_panels.FCStd: Parametric FreeCAD document that scales the panels for selected bed and parking sizes.
 Export the sketches as DXF and send off to your preferred seller.

 ## Dragon Burner Cowls